 - FICO® Fraud and Financial Crimes Solutions help our clients detect and prevent transactional financial fraud and violations of global financial compliance regulations.
 Our solutions analyze activities such as credit card transactions and account openings to generate real time recommendations for immediate action.
 These defenses are critical to identifying and mitigating identity fraud, payments fraud and money laundering.
 Our models that identify transaction fraud are continually improved using a proprietary, global data set of transaction data contributed by more than 9,000 institutions that participate in the FICO® Falcon® Intelligence Network.
-We plan to offer most of our Fraud capabilities on FICO Platform. - FICO® Originations Solution is an application-to-decision credit originations solution.
+FICO® Falcon® X is a suite of some of our Fraud and Compliance capabilities that run on FICO® Platform.
+We plan to offer most of our Fraud and Compliance solutions as platform-native Falcon X products in the future. - FICO® Originations Solution is an application-to-decision credit originations solution.
 It enables banks, credit unions, finance companies, online lenders, auto lenders, and other companies to automate and improve the processing of requests for credit.
 Our Originations Solution increases the speed, consistency and efficiency with which requests are handled, reducing losses, and increasing approval rates through the application of sophisticated policies and analytics that assess applicant risk and reduce the need for manual review by underwriters.
-We plan to offer most of our Originations capabilities on FICO Platform. - FICO® Customer Communication Service is an intelligent omnichannel digital communication manager for resolving customer interactions.
+The current version of FICO Originations Solution runs on FICO® Platform. - FICO® Customer Communication Service is an intelligent omnichannel digital communication manager for resolving customer interactions.
 It enables businesses to automate individualized customer dialogues with the same consistency and regulatory compliance as their human agents.
 With Customer Communication Service, businesses can be available 24/7 for one-way or two-way communication through any channel their consumers choose.
 Businesses can rapidly launch mobile alerts, messaging, virtual agents, self-service options, and other auto-resolution capabilities.
 It helps make the full customer journey more efficient and raises the level of data-driven digital intelligence behind lifecycle communications.
 Certain Customer Communication products are available on FICO Platform today, and we plan to make additional Customer Communication products available on FICO® Platform in the future. - FICO® Strategy Director and FICO® TRIAD® Customer Manager enable businesses to automate and improve risk-based decisions for their existing credit customers.
 These products help businesses apply advanced analytics in credit account and customer decisions to increase portfolio revenue and reduce risk exposure and losses, while improving customer retention.
 They also allow users to manage risk and communications at both the account and customer level from a single place.
 FICO Strategy Director runs on FICO® Platform.
 FICO TRIAD Customer Manager, the predecessor to FICO Strategy Director, is available as an off-platform product.